brianmarx09/config/README.md

-# Various minimalistic, readable, performance-oriented configs for Linux, OS X, and Windows
+# Minimalist performance-oriented configs for Linux, OS X, Windows, and various apps

 This repository holds (what I hope are) useful config files that you can bring into your own dev cycle in whole or part.
 I'd appreciate credit, but it's not necessary.
 I'm just sharing time-saving tricks and shortcuts from different systems I work on.